mirakmalsulton/notes/_posts/2019-08-25-php-config-file-location.md

 <h1 class="header">PHP - config file location</h1>

-Configuration file can be located in several different areas

 <h3>Method 1</h3>

 Create info.php with code above and open the file in your browser